Angelboy-commercial/Fintech/Polkadot.md

 ### Let's get to Business
-If you had to put a pinpoint on the main commerce issue that polkadot is trying to solve it would be... all of them.
-See,
+If you had to put a pinpoint on the main commerce issue that polkadot is trying to solve it would be...

-polkadot itself is not a protocol that focuses on a partiular solution but more a house chain that hosts 100 parachains who
+all of them.
+See, polkadot itself is not a protocol that focuses on a partiular solution but more a house

-generally all service a niche solution.
-Any blockchain can attmept to connect to the Polkadot relay chain, even it's 'competitors'
+chain that hosts 100 parachains who generally all service a niche solution.
+Any blockchain can attmept to

-via bridges.
+connect to the Polkadot relay chain, even it's 'competitors' via bridges.
+Therefore, the market is really

+anyone using cryptocurrency/blockchain technology.
+More than likely you will have either interacted

+directly with a parachain or indirectly through bridging between blockchains.
+On top of the fact that new

+and different parachains will be intrigated throughout the year.